 |It is hard to get into this career.
 A considerable amount of work-related skill, knowledge, or experience is required for this career.|

 |Long working hours (More than 40 hours per week)|

 What is the job like

-75% of Clinical Research Managers said they were satisfied with their job and 62% said they feel like their job is making other people’s lives better.
+75% of Clinical Research Coordinators said they were satisfied with their job and 62% said they feel like their job is making other people’s lives better.

 Is this right for me